mynnth/mynnth/README.md

-## About
+## About me

-Cybersecurity • Web Security • CTFs • Linux
+Cybersecurity • Web Security

-Learning by breaking, analyzing, and rebuilding.
+*Learning by breaking, analyzing, and rebuilding.*

+---

 <p align="center">
   <a href="https://discord.com/users/1155331814429307010">